GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/mv2-sunset/index.md

 {% endAside %}

 As Manifest V3 approaches full feature parity with Manifest V2, we'll be progressively phasing out Manifest V2.
+See [Migrating to Manifest V3](https://developer.chrome.com/docs/extensions/migrating/) for instructions on how to convert your extension.
 This page specifies the timetable for this deprecation and describes the meaning of each milestone.

 <figure data-size="full">
   {% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/txfDeyLhratHCO1P3wvc.jpg", alt="Summary of the Manifest V2 support timeline.", width="800", height="263", class="screenshot" %}